danwerner21/UniFLEX/Hardware/CPU09GPP/09SPI/README.md

 One of the first components to test is the W5500 network component.
 I will perform tests if the clock generator can work reliably on 33 MHz eventually.

+2022-05-10
+Update, I tried to connect the board, but the CPU09GPP was put at /halt with the board on......
+Murphy stroke in 2019, when I was doing the layout. the IO connector had it even/odd pin's swapped :-(

+So, revised the board design, added some last minute additions and ordered a new board.